 Are prospects looking for a quick answer to a question, or do they want to learn and/or compare?
 Look at Google today.
 If you want celebrity gossip, latest (fake?) news, directions, or to ask a quick question it’s ok.

-Alternatively, if you want to research or learn more about a topic then I suggest the user experience is all over the place.
-In one of my other lives, I do a lot of research into various topics and I use search engines as a starting point.
-Personally, if I want more than a basic level of detail I don’t use Google.
+Alternatively, if you want to research or learn more about a topic then the user experience is poor.
+In one of my other lives, I do a lot of research into various topics and use search engines as a starting point.
+Personally, if I want more than a basic level of detail, I don’t use Google.

 Why does this matter to me you ask?
 If you are in e-commerce or any sort of click/buy operation it doesn’t.
-However, if you are an accountant, tradesman, Chiropractor, IFA or in any business where customers are likely to perform some research before engaging then maybe Google is not the place to be.
+However, if you are an accountant, tradesman, Chiropractor, IFA or in any business where customers are likely to perform some research before engaging, it could be an issue.

-Today Google is the dominant search engine (roughly 88% worldwide market share) but there is nothing to suggest that will always be the case.
-Will they really lose that dominant position?
-Who knows but there is a significant benefit in being ahead of the game if it comes to pass.
+Today Google is the dominant search engine (roughly 88% worldwide market share), but there is nothing to suggest that will always be the case.
+Will they lose that dominant position?
+Who knows, but there is a significant benefit in being ahead of the game if it comes to pass.